Are you Breathing Properly? Proper Breathing is the Key to Healthy Living

 Therefore, next time someone tells you to relax your shoulders, think about taking a proper deep breath and you will feel your shoulders relax.
 This may be the key to taking away that chronic pain that you have been experiencing.

-In order to learn more about your body and if you are breathing properly, you should visit a physical therapist for an evaluation and assessment.
+Learn more about your body and if you are breathing properly.
+Do this by scheduling a physical therapy appointment for evaluation and assessment.
 You can now see a physical therapist without a prescription from a doctor via direct access.
-You can find Melissa Barrett Physical Therapy & Yoga along with hundreds of other clinics on the betterPT website and mobile app.
-Proper Breathing is a necessity and the key to healthy living.
-Don’t wait to start breathing better, book an appointment today.
+You can find Melissa Barrett Physical Therapy & Yoga along with hundreds of other clinics on the BetterPT clinic location tool website and the mobile app.
+For patients seeking care and treatment without leaving their homes, the BetterTelehealth platform is a convenient option/